divyab275/youTubeDownloader/README.md

 The file will be found inside the video_only folder.

 ###### **To Download Video**

+When you are runnning for the first time, create an *video* folder in the root directory.
+This is where all your video files will be downloaded.

 Run the following command on the terminal